Click here to bypass page layout and jump directly to story.=

 Haas school partners with Columbia to start national social venture competition

-The Haas Schcool of Business is taking its Social Venture Competition national in a new partnership with Columbia University and the Goldman Sachs Foundation.
+The Haas School of Business is taking its Social Venture Competition national in a new partnership with Columbia University and the Goldman Sachs Foundation.
 The competition invites aspiring entrepreneurs to develop plans for businesses that have a clear, quantifiable social return as well as a healthy financial bottom line.

 (press release, 5 September)